barchart/barchart-jenkins-tester/ecosystem/readme.md

 Idea: Efficiently Updating Local Dependencies
 -------------------------------------------------------------------------------

-How do we update the minimal set of projects for a new release?
+How do we update the minimal set of project dependencies for a new release?
 For example, when updating `insect`, we only want to update any downstream projects to avoid excessive releases.

 Possibility: new Maven Versions Plugin goal that takes an artifact ID, walks the dependency tree of the current project, and updates all dependency